Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-96m9d5aWQtY.md

 ### Transcript

-> any news on walls that would fit on rams uh i answered this before but i'll say it again uh we have nothing to announce right now but we it would be cool i would like to do it i think but priorities
+> any news on walls that would fit on rams, i answered this before but i'll say it again, we have nothing to announce right now but we it would be cool i would like to do it i think but priorities